Standards for VET Regulators

 - accountability and transparency of VET regulators.

-The Standards for VET Regulators describe a series of outcomes that regulators must achieve, but do not prescribe the way in which these outcomes are to be achieved.
+The Standards for VET Regulators describe a series of outcomes that regulators must achieve but do not prescribe how to achieve these outcomes.

 The Standards require ASQA to:

 - use a risk-based approach to regulation, implementing processes that are fair, transparent, responsive and consistent and which uphold the principles of natural justice and procedural fairness

 - use auditors and accreditation assessors who meet agreed competency requirements

 - develop and put in place a code of conduct for auditors and course accreditation assessors to ensure the use of contemporary best practice approaches to regulation

 - assist RTOs to comply with the Standards for RTOs 2015 and provide information to the sector on emerging risks

 - manage RTOS’ scope of registration to ensure they deliver only current training products

 - publish decisions to impose sanctions on RTOs, together with the reasons for the decisions